6 Steps to Getting Someone in a Nursing Home And Mistakes To Avoid

 - Remind yourself that the stress will be temporary

-- Take care of as many things you can prior to moving day
+- Take care of as many things as you can prior to moving day

 - Organize and review all of the necessary paperwork ahead of time

-- Take note of some of the important events that happened in your parent's life and be sure to include it with your their's medical history
+- Take note of some of the important events that happened in your parent's life and be sure to include it in their medical history

 - Ask if the nursing home offers some sort of buddy system for new residents; this can make the first few days feel less intimidating for your parent